mon95/cancer-detection/README.md

 # Cancer detection using CNNs

-Link to project webpage:
+Link to project webpage: [Project Webpage](https://mon95.github.io/cancer-detection/)

 #### A brief summary:

 Our project focuses on detecting the presence of malignant tumors in chest X-rays.
 In order to aid radiologists around the world, we propose to exploit supervised and unsupervised Machine Learning algorithms for lung cancer detection.
-We aim to showcase ‘explainable’ models [3] that could perform close to human accuracy levels for cancer-detection.
+We aim to showcase ‘explainable’ models that could perform close to human accuracy levels for cancer-detection.

 #### What’s new in our approach: